Skates and Equipment

 Note: The only exception is for our Street Skating Lessons where knee, wrist guards and helmets are compulsory.

 If you have your own inline skates, please notice what kind of skates they are.
-If you have fairly cheap (under £50) skates with plastic wheels, you will discover that they are not designed for skating.
+If you have fairly cheap (under £50 from new) skates with plastic wheels, you will discover that they are not designed for skating.
 The wheels do not roll easily and you should test this before bringing these skates to a class.
 If you spin a wheel with your fingers, it should rotate freely for a few seconds.
 If it stops quickly then those skates will not roll easily and you cannot learn how to skate.
 If you have these skates, we recommend that you hire for your first class and then at least you have a back-up.
 If you come to class in these poor quality skates you will develop at a much slower rate than the others and your instructor will not be able to help you as is intended.
 Consequently, this could be a frustrating experience.

 If you have Quads skates (old style roller skates), they need to have either toe stops or heel stops.
 We ask all skaters, inliners and quaddies to ensure they have skates with brakes.
 Learning to stop without brakes on either type of skate is too advanced for the average beginner.
 We want you to leave the class with a thorough understanding of stopping (using a brake), even if you haven’t yet fully perfected it.
 This isn’t possible with inline or quads skates without brakes/stoppers.